Ravinayak07/Python-Notes/NOTES/16_OOPs.md

 AttributeError: type object 'D' has no attribute 'd'
 ```

-# Python Polymorphism:
+# POLYMORPHISIM:

+- Polymorphism contains two words "poly" and "morphs".
+Poly means many, and morph means shape.
 - Polymorphism simply means having many forms.
-For example, we need to determine if the given species of birds fly or not, using polymorphism we can do this using a single function.
+- By polymorphism, we understand that one task can be performed in different ways.
+- For example - lets say there is a class Vehicle, and all vehicles run.
+But they run differently.
+Here, the "run" behavior is polymorphic in a sense and depends on the vehicle.
+So, the abstract "vehicle" concept does not actually "run", but specific vehicles (like cars and bikes) have a concrete implementation of the action "speak".
 - In programming, polymorphism means the same function name (but different signatures) being used for different types.
 The key difference is the data types and number of arguments used in function.
 - This code demonstrates the concept of inheritance and method overriding in Python classes.
 It shows how subclasses can override methods defined in their parent class to provide specific behavior while still inheriting other methods from the parent class.

 ```py
 class Bird:
 	def intro(self):
 		print("There are many types of birds.")